Symmetry re-breaking in an effective theory of quantum coarsening

 \paragraph{Areal speed of coarsening.}

-To show that the classical limit $S \to \infty$ is able to capture features of the quantum spins-1/2, we investigate the (areal) speed of shrinking of a single minority domain, $v_a$, at different $(g,\varepsilon)$ in the FM phase.
-We take as initial state for the dynamics a circular domain of radius $r(t\!=\!0)\!=\!40$ lattice sites, as in Fig.~\ref{fig:speed}(a).
-The transverse field $g$ is fixed through the Hamiltonian parameters.
-To fix $\varepsilon$, we first let the outside state be the ``down'' ground state ($S_i^x\!=\!g/4$, $S_i^z \!=\! - \sqrt{1-g^2/16}$), and the one inside the disk to be the ``up'' ($S_i^x\!=\!g/4$, $S_i^z \!=\! + \sqrt{1-g^2/16}$).
-We then slowly heat up the configuration by coupling it to an effective bath (via Monte Carlo sampling), until it reaches the target energy density above the ground state $\varepsilon$~\footnote{The resulting configurations are not drawn from the Gibbs distribution as we do not run the Monte Carlo algorithm for long enough.}.
-We finally time-evolve the resulting state: as shown in Fig.~\ref{fig:speed}(b--c), the disk shrinks and eventually disappears.
+To show that the classical limit $S \to \infty$ is able to capture features of the quantum spins-1/2, we investigate the (areal) speed of shrinking of a single minority domain, $v_a$, for different $(g,\varepsilon)$ in the FM phase.
+We take as initial state for the dynamics a circular domain, as shown in Fig.~\ref{fig:speed}(a)---a more detailed description is in the End Matter.
+During time evolution the disk shrinks and eventually disappears [Fig.~\ref{fig:speed}(b--c)].

 Figure~\ref{fig:speed}(d) shows that the area of the domain, measured by the number of spins with $S_i^z>0$ inside the original domain boundary, decreases linearly in time, consistent with curvature-driven coarsening: $dr^2/dt \simeq \mathrm{const.} = v_a$, see also Eq.~\eqref{eq:curvature}.
-In Fig.~\ref{fig:speed}(e), we also show that $v_a$ increases with $g$ within the FM phase: this is consistent with the experimental observations.
+In Fig.~\ref{fig:speed}(e), we also show that $v_a$ increases with $g$ already well within the FM phase: this is consistent with the experimental observations.
 However, closer to the critical line, one can see that $v_a$ decreases again as $g$ approaches $g_c$.

 The two regimes---the areal speed increasing and then decreasing---reflect different physical mechanisms.
 Deep within the FM phase, $v_a$ increases with $g$ because $g$ defines the strength of the ``kinetic term'' $-g \sum_i S_i^x$: making it larger speeds up the spin dynamics generally, and in particular at the domain wall edges.
 In the quantum model, this heuristic can be made rigorous with prethermalization bounds as $g \to 0$~\cite{Abanin2015Exponentially,Mori2016Rigorous,Abanin2017Rigorous,Balducci2022Localization,*Balducci2023Interface}, but similar arguments can apply to classical models~\cite{DeRoeck2025Long}.
 Separately, as $g$ approaches $g_c$, the vanishing of the domain-wall tension provides a mechanism for decreasing the areal speed $v_a$, as is evident in Fig.~\ref{fig:speed}(e).